 Start a Student Org

-Develop your Idea
+Step 1: Develop your Idea

 Get some other students together who are willing to help you get this new group started (minimum required is two current, full-time Oxy students - one to be the president and one to be the treasurer).
 Then find an advisor (must be a full-time Oxy faculty or staff member) who you have a relationship with or who might know something about the topic of your group.
 Then you can fill out the New Club Development form and the Club Contact Sheet.
-These will help you get all the information together for your meeting with us.

 While you are doing this, talk to other students and have them sign your Student Support Petition.
 This will give you a chance to promote your group, but also provides an opportunity to make sure that students are ok with your organization having access to their student fees through the ASOC Funding process.
 (Required for recognition)